syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/DetailsView.md

 con.Open()

-Dim sda As New SqlCeDataAdapter("SELECT * FROM Suppliers", con)
+Dim sqlDataAdapter As New SqlCeDataAdapter("SELECT * FROM Suppliers", con)

-sda.Fill(ds, "Suppliers")
+sqlDataAdapter.Fill(ds, "Suppliers")

 End Using